ray-project/ray/doc/source/serve/dev-workflow.md

 When developing a new application, iteration speed is critical.
 This page describes a sample development workflow for Ray Serve applications, optimized for iteration speed.
 If you're ready to go to production, you can jump to the [Production Workflow](production-workflow.md) section.

-## Project structure

-There are a few reasonable options for organizing your project structure, depending on the complexity of your application.

-- You can put all of your code in a single Python file.
-- You can put your call graph in a Python file and your deployment class definitions in other files.

 ## Local Development using Python handles

 You can use `serve.run` in process to run and test your application locally, using a Python handle to send requests rather than HTTP.